macmpi/x11-calc/README.md

 ### VMS Specific Issues

-* Colour palette assumes a black and white display.
+- Colour palette assumes a black and white display.
-* Not all text is visible due to the limited colour palette and the DEC fonts are missing some characters (for example the Pi symbol).
+- Not all text is visible due to the limited colour palette and the DEC fonts are missing some characters (for example the Pi symbol).

+### Acknowledgements

+There are almost certainly some names I've missed off this list but without the help and encouragement from a multiple it is unlikely that this project would have happened at all or that it would got as far as it has.

+- Teenix for convincing me that it was possible in the first place and help since (at least I think I glad he did).

+- Teenix/Panamatik for their excellent simulators from which I was able to figure out most of what should happen when each instruction is executed.

+- Macmpi for completely rewriting the makefiles and packaging the simulator for flatpak and for packaging and testing the simulators on Alpine Linux.

+- Agarza/Martin HEPPERLE for translating the help text

+- Thomas KLEMM for his testing and debugging on MacOS.

+- Mark SHIN for testing on MacOS.

+- Jonakeys for testing on FreeBSD.

 ### Problem Reports